- Chart

 Threats

-- Intense competition in the manufacturing and packaging industries.
+- Intensifying competition in manufacturing sectors.

-- Cybersecurity threats to both utility infrastructure and manufacturing operations.
+- Cybersecurity threats to utility infrastructure.

 Competitors and Market Share